brotatotes/bht-automation/bht gen 1/Matthew/Chapter 1/Matthew 1 8 bht.md

 # Matthew 1:8 Commentary Help Text

 ## BHT:
-In this verse, we see a genealogy that intentionally omits three names, highlighting the consequences of unfaithfulness and emphasizing the importance of righteousness in Jesus' lineage.
-Jehoshaphat is described as a good prince, while the omission of certain names in the genealogy is explained as three kings who were either unworthy or descended from Jezebel.
-This omission, however, does not undermine the purpose of establishing Jesus' lineage from the house of David.
-Ultimately, this verse portrays Jesus as mediately, yet unmistakably, descended from David and Abraham.
+This verse describes the genealogy of Jehoshaphat, a good prince who ruled in Judah, but three kings were intentionally omitted - Ahaziah, Joash, and Amaziah.
+Some commentators suggest this was to reduce the number of generations or due to their connection with the accursed house of Ahab.
+Nevertheless, the purpose of this genealogy is to establish Jesus' lineage from the house of David, emphasizing that God's plan of salvation extends through many generations.
+By including the names of these kings, it serves as a reminder of the consequences of unfaithfulness and the importance of righteousness in the lineage of Jesus.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Some think that they were erased on account of their connection, by means of Athaliah, with the accursed house of Ahab."
+2. "But more probably such erasion, even if justifiable by that reason, was not made on account of it, but for convenience, in order to square the numbers of the different portions of the genealogies."
+3. "The text of the Codex Bezæ is a very peculiar one, deviating more from the received readings and from the principal manuscript authorities than any other."

 ### Philip Schaff:
 1. "Between Joram and Uzziah, three names are intentionally omitted: Ahaziah, Joash, and Amaziah, probably to reduce the number of generations."